-Like any other industrie, the ambient food industry (also known as ‘canned foods’) is looking for ways to innovate in such a way that their products and brands can fit more closely to modern societal trends, such as sustainability and healthiness.
+Like any other industry, the ambient food industry (also known as ‘canned foods’) is looking for ways to innovate in such a way that their products and brands can fit more closely to modern societal trends, such as sustainability and healthiness.
 Innovation is crucial to determine its position in the future of food.
 But … compared to fresh food, canned goods are often considered to be not as tasty and not as healthy.

 Can canned foods play a role in the future of food?
 Yes, they can (no pun intended).
 Ambient foods can be sustainable, tasty, safe, affordable, and obviously very convenient.
 In addition, they can also make a healthy complement to a meal.
 For example, canned tomatoes have higher levels of lycopene (antioxidant) than fresh ones.
 On top of that, canned foods can contribute to diminishing food waste because of their long shelf life.
 Compared to fresh foods, canned food can be made available in places where fresh produce cannot.